DCBIA-OrthoLab/ShapeAXI/DentalModelSeg.md

 - Your suffix is : pred

 It will store your vtk files in this path : /output + /filecsv_pred + /path_to_vtk_file - /vtk_folder
-In this example : /home/data/vtk_segmented/filecsv_pred/test/file1.vtk (for the first vtk file)
+In this example, it will sotre the results here : /home/data/vtk_segmented/filecsv_pred/test/file1.vtk (for the first vtk file)
-Instead of this : /home/data/vtk_segmented/filecsv_pred/home/data/vtk_nonsegmented/test/file1.vtk if you do not specify vtk_folder
+Instead of here : /home/data/vtk_segmented/filecsv_pred/home/data/vtk_nonsegmented/test/file1.vtk if you do not specify vtk_folder

 ---